Brunch & Batter

 Blended Cottage Cheese Breakfast Bowls

 Growing up in the 1980s, cottage cheese had a bad rep. I think because it was associated with "diet" food.
-If you are like me- or most people- the texture of cottage cheese was just never appealing.
-I mean it's labeled as curds, and is it me, or is the word "curd" just not appetizing?
+If you were like me, then you also hated the texture of cottage cheese.
+I mean, it's labeled as curds, and is it me, or is the word "curd" just not appetizing?

 Jump to: